Do you take insurance?

 How much does therapy cost?

-I believe that therapy is an investment in yourself and your relationships, and one that will repay you over and over.
+I believe that therapy is an investment in yourself and your relationships and one that will repay you over and over.
 I value your time, my time, and the services I have to offer, and charge in accordance with that.
 My rate for 50 minute sessions at this time is $120.
 My rate for 75 min sessions is $180.

-- I will provide superbills if you have out of network mental health coverage.
+I do not accept insurance, but I will provide superbills if you have out of network mental health coverage.
 You pay full fee in session, and then will be responsible for filing for reimbursement with your insurance company.
 Please note – couples therapy is not usually covered by insurance.

 How often should I/we come for sessions?

 I recommend for clients to begin therapy weekly, as this will allow us to form a solid therapeutic relationship and create momentum toward your goals.
 I am open to shifting to bi-monthly sessions as we continue to explore progress and goals.
-Please know that you will experience more noticeable change when you engage in regular sessions and commit to also doing the work outside of session.
+Please know that you will experience more noticeable change when you engage in regular sessions and commit to also doing the work outside of sessions.

 You will typically know when you have reached a point where you feel you no longer need to come.
-We will be discussing your progress and how therapy is going regularly and openly, and will communicate about what termination looks like together.
+We will be discussing your progress and how therapy is going regularly and openly and will communicate about what termination looks like together.

 How long are sessions?